March 15, 2015

 The suits worn by the Big Chiefs are entirely hand-sewn, incorporating brightly colored feathers, beads, rhinestones and glittering sequins into a dazzling panoply of folk art.
 The beads are sewn together in a pattern on the front of the Big Chief’s suit and apron to depict an illustrated theme, most often dealing with a historic event or folkloric tale.

-The Mardi Gras Indian tribes, numbering about 50, have many colorful names, chants, and songs, originating in Native American tradition.
-To learn more about the Mardi Gras Indians and their Super Sunday traditions, visit the Mardi Gras Indians page on NewOrleansOnline.com.
+The Mardi Gras Indian tribes, numbering about 50, have many colorful names, originating in Native American tradition, and their chants and songs are rooted in tradition as well.